Skip to Main Content

 Drama

 In Year 8, students will be given opportunities to plan, refine and present performances to their peers using processes, techniques and conventions of drama.
+Students will also be presented with the opportunity to enhance or extend their skills in voice and movement.
 The course will be based on extended improvisations and play building, or taken from appropriate, published script excerpts, using selected drama forms and styles including realism and children’s theatre.
-Students will also be presented with the opportunity to enhance or extend their skills in voice and movement.
+In Year 8 students will have the opportunity to present their work in public performances such as our annual Dance and Drama Showcase.

 Music